Philippine passport: Signature field

 A Philippine passport is invalid if the passport is not signed, and normally the bearer affixes his/her signature on the signature field, whose position has varied with various incarnations of Philippine passports.
 Persons too young to sign a passport previously may have a parent or legal guardian sign the passport on their behalf, although this has since been prohibited.

 Brown passports originally contained the signature field below the data page at the passport's inner cover.
 When green passports began being issued in 1995, a field where the bearer must sign the passport appeared below the passport note.

 Machine-readable passports originally had no signature field, a source of much controversy as Filipinos applying for foreign visas, whether for travel or employment, have either been requested to get a copy of their passport application form to verify their signature, or denied altogether.
 Newer versions of this passport eventually had the signature field at the back cover, below the important reminders for Philippine passport holders, while older versions have the field stamped on.

 Biometric passports from August 2009 to August 2016, are the only Philippine passports which do not require the physical signature of the bearer, as an image of the bearer's signature is printed onto the passport data page.
 Physical signatures are once again required for biometric passports issued after August 15, 2016, with the signature field on page 3.

 Visa requirements

-As of January 31, 2022, Philippine citizens had visa-free or visa on arrival access to 66 countries and territories, ranking the Philippine passport 77th in terms of travel freedom according to the Henley Passport Index.
+As of January 9, 2024, Philippine citizens had visa-free or visa on arrival access to 69 countries and territories, ranking the Philippine passport 74th in terms of travel freedom according to the Henley Passport Index.

+From July 9, 2023, provided that they were issued a Canadian visa within the last 10 years (i.e., even if it already expired) or is a holder of valid non-immigrant US visa, and flying to Canada, holders of this passport can travel to and stay visa-free in Canada for up to 6 months - only needing to apply for an ETA beforehand.
+Philippine travelers must apply for a visa if they are arriving in Canada through a different transportation method.